PRACTICAL EXPLORATIONS IN FOOD SCIENCE AND NUTRITION - 2021/2

 , the summative assessment for this module consists of: Final MCQ and short answer exam, covering content covered throughout the module and testing ability interpret results/calculate findings based on skills developed through the practicals and Formative coursework.
 (100%) .

-- To introduce students to the fundamental practical techniques used in food science
+- To introduce students to the fundamental practical techniques used in food science and nutrition

 - To give students a basic understanding of the methods used in determining food composition